unurgunite/unurgunite/README.md

 - 🔭 I'm currently working on **[Git library to document changes to the project](https://github.com/unurgunite/changelogger)**.
 So I'm search for skillable Ruby programmers.

-- 🌱 I'm currently learning **Lambda calculus, Type Theory and Compiler Theory.
-In addition, I develop in languages such as C, C++ and Haskell.
+- 🌱 I'm currently learning **Type and Compiler Theory.
+In addition, I develop in languages such as Objective-C (C), C++ and Haskell.
 Regardless, I also enjoy spending time studying the std lib of my favourite language, Ruby**.

-- 💬 Ask me about **Ruby, Rails, lambda abstraction and math**.
+- 💬 Ask me about **anything you want**.

 - 📫 Ask me anything on my [issues page](https://github.com/unurgunite/unurgunite/issues).